bviengineer/project-02/README.md

 <hr>

 # About Project
 The PHP Quiz App will present ten (10) math addition questions, each with three answer options, and only one answer is correct.
-The quiz questions will be shuffled after all ten questions are presented.
-The answer buttons will also be shuffled.
+The quiz questions will be reshuffled after all ten questions are answered.
+The answer buttons will also be reshuffled.
+A total score will be presented after all questions have been answered.

 Base files contaning HTML, CSS, the array of quiz questions, were provided.